how to protect yourself as a young designer starting out in the fashion industry | read | i-D

 Many conversations with fashion students and young designers land on the subject of protecting an individual's creations, contracts with companies, and designers' rights.
 However, these topics are rarely discussed within art education, or even in the fashion media.

-What designers are aware of, is the value of their creative power, or intellectual property.
+What designers are aware of is the value of their creative power (or intellectual property).
 But how do you protect it?
 Very often, designers will not know what falls under those terms.
 Intellectual Property can mean a number of different things, which is the reason why terminology becomes so important.
-Hugh Devlin exclaims, "never sign a thing you do not completely understand!"
+Hugh Devlin exclaims, "Never sign a thing you do not completely understand!"
 Copyright is the legal right to an artistic work.
 The moment something is sketched or made, the creator owns the rights to that piece of work.
 However, proving that something is yours is not always easy.
 In the EU (before Brexit is enforced), unregistered design rights are automatically valid for a period of two years.
-But, this is not true for every country and does not apply in the USA.
+But, this is not true for every country and does not apply in the US.

 Online call-out culture can provide a form of protest, but here again, big corporations have the upper hand.
 Scream too loudly, and a designer can be sued for defamation.